 The “default” decision to stay in academia after obtaining a PhD is often influenced by a myriad of factors, with one significant consideration being the natural and very human inertia of sticking with what is already familiar and known.
 As a result, many PhD students are not fully aware of the vast opportunities that exist beyond the confines of academia.
 For many, it is quite a challenge looking for a professional career elsewhere.
 Fortunately, I recognized the potential for growth and success outside the university, and made a conscious decision to explore my options beyond its gates.

 Financial considerations also play a significant role in the decision to stay or leave academia.
 PhD salaries for Computer Science students in Sweden are notably lower than those offered by tech companies such as Spotify, Klarna, Telia, or Ericsson.
-In addition, as a PhD student you may be required to take on additional responsibilities that are not directly related to your research, such as teaching, handling workshops, and supervising Master’s students.
-In contrast, a career in tech at one of the big companies mentioned before (as a graduated in Computer Science) can easily offer double the salary of a PhD student which much less work overload, making it an attractive alternative.
+In addition, as a PhD student, you may be required to take on additional responsibilities that are not directly related to your research, such as teaching, handling workshops, and supervising Master’s students.
+In contrast, a career in tech at one of the big companies mentioned before (after graduating in Computer Science) can easily double the salary of a PhD student which much less work overload, making it an attractive alternative.

 I also observe that the impact of a PhD student’s work can be quite limited sometimes due to the solitary nature of conducting independent research.2 This lack of human collaboration can hinder the scope and impact of students’ work.
 In an industry setting, however, you could have the opportunity to work with diverse people and contribute to projects with a much broader impact (if being in the right place, of course).
 This prospect of having a good work-life balance without the stress of research ultimately solidified my decision of transitioning from academia to a career in the industry.